gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 For real-time, possibly networked processing: [RTCM-104](https://rtcm.myshopify.com/collections/differential-global-navigation-satellite-dgnss-standards/products/rtcm-10403-2-differential-gnss-global-navigation-satellite-systems-services-version-3-february-1-2013) messages, v3.2.
 A TCP/IP server of RTCM messages can be enabled by setting `PVT.flag_rtcm_server=true` in the configuration file, and will be active during the execution of the software receiver.
 By default, the server will operate on port 2101 (which is the recommended port for RTCM services according to the Internet Assigned Numbers Authority, [IANA](https://www.iana.org/assignments/service-names-port-numbers "Service Name and Transport Protocol Port Number Registry")), and will identify the Reference Station with ID= $$ 1234 $$.
 These values can be changed with `PVT.rtcm_tcp_port` and `PVT.rtcm_station_id`.
 The rate of the generated RTCM messages can be tuned with the options `PVT.rtcm_MT1045_rate_ms` (it defaults to $$ 5000 $$ ms), `PVT.rtcm_MT1019_rate_ms` (it defaults to $$ 5000 $$ ms), `PVT.rtcm_MSM_rate_ms` (it defaults to $$ 1000 $$ ms).
 The RTCM messages can also be forwarded to the serial port `PVT.rtcm_dump_devname` (it defaults to `/dev/pts/1`) by setting `PVT.flag_rtcm_tty_port=true` in the configuration file.

 ## Custom streaming
 In addition to the standard output formats, the PVT block offers a custom mechanism for streaming its internal data members to local or remote clients over UDP through a _monitoring port_ which can be enabled by setting `PVT.enable_monitor=true` in the configuration file.
 This feature is very useful for real-time monitoring of the PVT block and its outputs.
 By default, the data is streamed to the localhost address on port 1234 UDP.
 These settings can be changed with `PVT.monitor_client_addresses` and `PVT.monitor_udp_port`.
 The streamed data members (28 in total) are serialized via [Protocol Buffers](https://developers.google.com/protocol-buffers/) into a format defined at [`monitor_pvt.proto`](https://github.com/gnss-sdr/gnss-sdr/blob/next/docs/protobuf/monitor_pvt.proto).
-This allows other applications to easily read those messages, either using C++, Java, Python, C#, Dart, Go or Ruby, among other languages, hence enhancing [**Interoperability**]({{ "/design-forces/interoperability/" | relative_url }}).
+This allows other applications to easily read those messages, either using C++, Java, Python, C#, Dart, Go, or Ruby, among other languages, hence enhancing [**Interoperability**]({{ "/design-forces/interoperability/" | relative_url }}).

 The following table shows the complete list of streamed parameters: